LucasXu93/WSAI2026-prep/logistics.md

 ## Misc

 - Visa: not required
-- ETIAS: check whether this applies by October
+- ETIAS: confirmed not required for short stay
 - Expenses: submit within 2 weeks of return